malarc01/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?
+   To track/store the session of the client and so ux experience is good for them and they do not have to login too often.
-1. What does bcrypt do to help us store passwords in a secure manner.
+2. What does bcrypt do to help us store passwords in a secure manner.
+   It obfucisates/hash the password to provide a layer of security for the password not be stored in the plaintext.
-1. What does bcrypt do to slow down attackers?
+3. What does bcrypt do to slow down attackers?
+   It runs it through a salt and depending on the rounds in increases the security by repeating the process.
-1. What are the three parts of the JSON Web Token?
+4. What are the three parts of the JSON Web Token? header, payload ,signature

 ## Project Set Up